The Aged Care Quality Standards

 The Aged Care Quality Standards (Quality Standards) were introduced in 2019.
 They reflect the level of care and services the community can expect from organisations that provide Commonwealth subsidised aged care services.

-To find out more about the current Quality Standards you can visit the Aged Care Quality and Safety Commission website.
+To find out more about the current Quality Standards you can visit the Aged Care Quality and Safety Commission (ACQSC) website.